rubiojr/sup/docs/WILDCARD_HANDLERS.md

 - ✅ Backward compatible with current bots
 - ✅ All tests pass

-The wildcard handler implementation provides a powerful foundation for building more intelligent and responsive WhatsApp bots.
+The wildcard handler implementation provides a powerful foundation for building more intelligent and responsive WhatsApp bots through the flexible topic subscription system.